-The NAASC is also involved in community outreach through special ALMA sessions at American Astronomical Society and Canadian Astronomical Society meetings.
+The NAASC is also involved in community outreach through special ALMA special sessions and other events at American Astronomical Society and Canadian Astronomical Society meetings.
 At these sessions, we provide attendees with highlights of recent ALMA science, describe the current status of ALMA, and give updates on the proposal submission and data processing tools.